send2mksingh/send2mksingh.github.io/_posts/2024-8-10-Ceph-monitor.md

-The Ceph Monitor is one of the daemons essential to the functioning of a Ceph cluster.
+The Ceph Monitor is one of the daemons important to function of a Ceph cluster.
 Monitors know the location of all the data in the Ceph cluster.
-Monitors maintain maps of the cluster state, and those maps make it possible for Ceph daemons to work together.
+Monitor is maintaining maps of the cluster state, and those maps make it possible for Ceph daemons to work together.
 These maps include the monitor map, the OSD map, the MDS map, and the CRUSH map.
 Three monitors are required to reach quorum.
 Quorum is a state that is necessary for a Ceph cluster to work properly.
 Quorum means that a majority of the monitors are in the “up” state.

-### Ceph Monitors: The Backbone of Ceph Cluster Management

----

-#### Slide 1: Title Slide
-- **Title:** Understanding Ceph Monitors
-- **Subtitle:** The Backbone of Ceph Cluster Management
-- **Your Name**
-- **Date**

----

-#### Slide 2: What is a Ceph Monitor?
+#### What is a Ceph Monitor?
 - **Definition:**
   - A Ceph Monitor (MON) is a critical component in a Ceph cluster that maintains maps of the cluster state, including information about monitor nodes, object storage daemons (OSDs), and metadata servers.
 - **Role:**
-  - Ensures the overall health and stability of the Ceph cluster by managing cluster membership and state.
+  - Make sure the overall health and stability of the Ceph cluster by managing cluster membership and state.

 ---

-#### Slide 3: Key Responsibilities of Ceph Monitors
+#### Key Responsibilities of Ceph Monitors
 - **Cluster Membership:**
-  - Keeps track of which nodes are part of the cluster.
+  - Keeping track of the nodes that are part of the cluster.
 - **Cluster Maps:**
-  - Maintains several important maps, including the monitor map, OSD map, and CRUSH map.
+  - Maintains mappings, including the monitor map, OSD map, MDS map and CRUSH map.
 - **Quorum:**
   - Ensures that a majority of monitors (quorum) agree on the cluster state to avoid split-brain scenarios.
 - **Authentication:**